 - Debt and equity securities classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.
 This includes U.S government agencies, common stock, foreign stock, and mutual fund equities. - Debt and equity securities classified in Level 2 of the fair value hierarchy are valued using pricing inputs that reflect the assumptions market participants would use to price an asset or liability and are developed based on market data obtained from sources independent of the reporting entity.
-This includes mortgage pools, municipal bonds, collateralized mortgage obligations, corporate bonds, and common stock. - The Plan invests in a core real estate fund which holds a variety of investment vehicles that do not have readily available market quotations.
-This investment is measured at net asset value based on its proportionate share of the value of the investments as determined by the fund manager and is valued according to methodologies which include pricing models, property valuations (appraisals), discounted cash flow models, and similar techniques.
+This includes mortgage pools, municipal bonds, collateralized mortgage obligations, corporate bonds, and common stock.

-NOTES TO FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2018
+NOTES TO FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2021